Join us in Alpine, Texas January 30-February 1 for a weekend of activities, information and education on Texas Wildlife! This year’s focus: OWLS!

 Downtown Shops & Restaurants

 Explore local shops and restaurants in downtown Alpine, showcasing wildlife-themed eats, drinks, and treasures!
-Participating businesses include Joe Crow Coffee, Vise Coffee, Cedar Coffee and Supply, Alcove Social, The Ritchey, Bock Burger, Bread Garden Bakery, Cow Dog, Big Bend Art Gallery, Front Street Books, and Wassermann’s
+Participating businesses include Joe Crow Coffee, Vise Coffee, Cedar Coffee and Supply, Alcove Social, The Ritchey, Bock Burger, Bread Garden Bakery, Cow Dog, Big Bend Art Gallery, Front Street Books, and 5th Street Gallery

 Lunch and Learn at Granada Theatre